liv-yaa/ML_BeeHealth/README.md

 "The Bee Machine"

 ## Motivation
-Honeybee populations are dwindling and you can help!
-Submit a photo of a bee to our machine learning model and you can contribute to a database that tracks honeybee health trends.
-One photo at a time, we can help save the bees.
+Numerous studies have pointed to the fact that our future depends on preserving honeybee populations, which are intricately intertwined with our food and agricultural systems.
+Preserving niche species and promoting biodiversity will be a challenge in the coming years, and will depend on research by honeybee immunologists and population studies.
+Tracking honeybee populations is a substiantial task, and meanwhile, an array of different forces are causing colonies' health to dwindle.
+The Bee Machine is a tool that can help researchers by "crowd sourcing" health data about honeybee populations from around the world.
+A user anywhere can submit a photo of a bee and tag its location.
+Once the image is processed by the Bee Machine's machine learning model, a prediction of that honeybee's health will be returned.
+If the prediction is not accurate, the model will learn from its mistakes as well as its successes.
+Over time, statistics show that the model will return fewer false positive and false negative predictions and more true positive and true negative predictions.
+This way, any user who wants to contribute to our database can help track honeybee health trends.

 ## Tech and frameworks used:

-Python
+- Python
-Flask
+- Flask
-Jinja
+- Jinja
-CSS
+- CSS
-HTML
+- HTML
-SQLAlchemy
+- SQLAlchemy
-PostgreSQL Database
+- PostgreSQL Database
+- Bootstrap

 ## How to use?
 Upload a photo.
 Specify "healthy" for healthy bees.
 All other enties will be tagged "unhealthy".